Olibot1107-Good-projects/Opensockit/README.md

 - `disconnect()` - Disconnect from server

 Messages are automatically isolated by domain - only clients from the same website can communicate.
 You can send and receive any socket event except 'token'.

+Automatic Events:
+- `userConnected` - Emitted when a new user connects to the same domain
+- `userDisconnected` - Emitted when a user disconnects from the same domain